Stacking as Accelerated Gradient Descent

 \paragraph{Greedy stagewise training.} \emph{Stagewise training} is a simple greedy procedure to train ensembles in a progressive manner.
 Suppose we have already obtained a (partial) ensemble $(f_1, f_2, \ldots, f_t)$.
 Then, the next function in the ensemble, $f_{t+1}$, is \emph{ideally} obtained by minimizing the loss of the new ensemble, i.e. $f_{t+1} = \arg\min_{f} \ell((f_1, f_2, \ldots, f_t, f))$.

 However, in practice, this ideal is hard to implement, and instead two heuristics are commonly used: (a) the new function to be trained is \emph{initialized} in some carefully chosen manner, and (b) the optimization above is done using \emph{early stopping}, i.e. a few steps of gradient descent, which ensures that the new function stays close to initialization.
-To analyze these practical considerations in a theoretically convenient framework, we model them in a functional optimization setting as follows.
+We analyze these heuristics in a functional optimization setting as follows.

 First, we assume that the function $f_{t+1}$ to be trained is initialized at some carefully chosen value $f_{t+1}^0$.
 For notational convenience, we denote the aggregation of the ensemble $(f_1, f_2, \ldots, f_t, f_{t+1}^0)$ by $F_{t+1}^0$ and that of the generic ensemble $(f_1, f_2, \ldots, f_t, f)$ by $F$.